Reimagining Africa Through Creative Education Lens

 Leadership: Empowering Africa’s Research Pioneers

-Through the facilitation and mentorship of Maggie Dugan and Dr. P., the programme has helped scientists become not just researchers, but visionary leaders who can tackle Africa’s grand challenges—from climate change to public health.
-Her work ensures that African science is not only globally competitive but also deeply rooted in local relevance.
-The use of art and reflection proved to be fundamentally paradigm shifting for the scientists who come into the programme expecting a conventional leadership programme, but find themselves painting, sharing, drumming, singing, journaling, connecting beyond boundaries.
+Under the facilitation and mentorship of Maggie Dugan and Dr. P., the programme has transformed scientists into visionary leaders capable of addressing Africa’s grand challenges, from climate change to public health.
+Dr. P.’s approach ensured that African science is not only globally competitive but also firmly anchored in local relevance.

 “Her work is a testament to what’s possible when science meets soul, and when innovation is driven not just by profit, but by purpose.”

-Creative Industries: Empowering Storytellers in creative industries
+Creative Industries: Empowering Storytellers

 Women in Leadership programmes

 In 2011, Dr. P. was selected for the HERS academy programme which attracts women making waves in the academic space.
-And later-on joined as a facilitator in the programme invited by the founder, Dr. Sabie.
+And later-on joined as a facilitator in the programme invited by the founder, Dr Sabie.
 Because of her love and passion for growth, and giving back, she went back to deliver in the programme on creativity and innovation for academic women leaders in subsequent cohorts.
 In 2014 she received an excellence award from the African Creativity community for selflessly serving for five years at the Africa creativity conference.
 In 2015, she was named among women leading in creativity in the world at a creativity conference in Buffalo, New York.
 In 2019, she was also chosen for the sort-after Women Leaders of the World programme, where she spent a week in the silicon valley with like-minded women making social impact in a year-long fellowship.
 She became the cohort-representative and led in her most natural flow and joined the council after the fellowship.
 She helped the programme transition to virtual in 2020 and became a co-facilitator who propelled the course forward during lock-downs.
 In 2020, she was selected as Top Woman Young Achiever Finalist by Standard Bank Top women awards.
 In 2020, she became one of the fifty Top Inspiring Women in Stem Winners.

 She had never taken this recognition for granted and always went back to give back and make this a possibility for the next woman especially in male-dominated spaces.
 She is involved in several Women in Leadership Programmes in the continent to help shape the new narrative for women in STEM and tap into feminine leadership, which she believes is the future.
 She has written an “un-book” on the Alchemy of Feminine Leadership, which she shares in her Women in Leadership work.

-“She is involved in several Women in Leadership Programmes across the continent to help shape the new narrative for women in STEM and tap into feminine leadership, which she believes is the future”.
+She is involved in several Women in Leadership Programmes across the continent to help shape the new narrative for women in STEM and tap into feminine leadership, which she believes is the future.

 Corporate Leadership: Transforming Leaders Across the Continent